2023 Prince Takamado U-18 Premier League

-The U-18 team of J1 League club Sagan Tosu are the defending champions.
-After being the "West" champion, Sagan qualified to the 2022 Premier League Final, in which they played against the "East" champions Kawasaki Frontale.
-The Saga-based club ended up winning the match by 3-2, earning them the title.

 Changes from the previous season

 The Premier League/Prince League play-offs gives an opportunity for teams to be promoted from the Prince Leagues (a conglomerate of regional leagues that forms the 2nd division of youth football in Japan).
+The two 10th-placed teams in their respective 2022 Premier League divisions participated in the play-offs, while the 11th and 12th-placed teams of each division were directly relegated.
+So, it not only determined the newcomers but also determined whether there will be other relegated teams from the Premier League or not.

 On 2022, the number of teams that could make the jump to the top division were from four up to six.
-Six matches were held to determine the newcomers and/or other relegated teams of the Premier League.

-The two 10th-placed teams in their respective 2022 Premier League divisions participated in the play-offs, while the 11th and 12th-placed teams of each division were directly relegated.

 Participating clubs

 As usual, the teams were allocated to each division by the JFA based on geographical positions.
 Yokohama FC U-18s was the only team to be relocated, switching from the East to the West on 2023.